ABOUT THIS PAGE

 Scotland offers a friendly and open welcome for those wanting to work and experience Scottish life.

-There’s lots of helpful information about our people and culture and what it is like to be a part of our welcoming society when you Move to Scotland
+There are lots of helpful information about our people and culture and what it is like to be a part of our welcoming society when you move to Scotland (scotland.org).

-Here is a helpful before you move to Scotland checklist for your prospective staff.
+Here is a helpful before you move to Scotland checklist (scotland.org) for your prospective staff.

 Employer responsibilities